robin-rpr/bgpdata/README.md

 # ACKs

--   [RIS](https://ris.ripe.net/) for providing the BGP data and collector infrastructure
+-   [RIS](https://ris.ripe.net/) for providing the data and collector infrastructure
+-   [Route Views](https://www.routeviews.org/) for providing the data and collector infrastructure
 -   [RIPE NCC](https://www.ripe.net/) for providing the RIS Live Kafka infrastructure
 -   [OpenBMP](https://www.openbmp.org/) for providing the invaluable OpenBMP Suite used in-depth in this project
 -   [Tim Evens](https://github.com/TimEvens) for his leading role in the development of the OpenBMP Suite